Aigul9/elevators/README.md

 ## Notation

+The source data is located in data/ folder.

 Each node represents a floor number.

 Each edge represents a relation between two floors with a 'hallway' attribute.